How to View Submission Search Results with More than 1,000 Entries

 Overview

-An issue exists where searches with more than 1,000 results will not display a "Next Page" option once the thousandth result is reached.
+An issue exists where submission searches with more than 1,000 results will not display a "Next Page" option once the thousandth result is reached.
 The issue can occur when many pages are used to reach the 1,000 threshold or when the 1,000 threshold is reached in one search.

 Workaround